fabianp/hrf_estimation/doc/index.rst

 Q: I have several runs.
 Should I fit a big GLM with all the runs or split the estimation in several runs ?

 A: In my experience what usually works best is to perform a two-stage estimation.
 First, perform a joint estimation of the HRFs and activation coefficients per run using for example a Rank-1 model.
 Then average the estimated HRFs on the different runs.
-Finally, fit a GLM using the obtained averaged HRF instead of the reference HRF.
+Finally, fit a GLM using the obtained averaged HRF instead of the reference HRF to obtain the activation coefficients.

 Q: What parameters to use when detrending using the savgol filter?